Setting Up Book Metadata

-Good metadata is crucial for discoverability.
-Readers search for books using keywords, browse by category, and make decisions based on descriptions.
-Accurate, compelling metadata directly impacts your sales.
+Optimize your book's discoverability with proper metadata.
+Good metadata is crucial — readers search using keywords, browse by category, and make decisions based on descriptions.

 Required Fields